PoonLab/courses/PATH9577Q/Readings/TabularData.md

 Your output will vary depending on when you last synced with the remote, and whether you've made any changes to files in your local repository.

-Try using some of the UNIX commands we've covered to have a quick look at this file, such as `wc`, `head`, and `grep`.

-## Review: parsing a tabular data file in Python

 Here is a basic skeleton of a script that opens a file and attempts to read data from it by assuming that it is in a tabular data format:
 ```python